uzh-bf/klicker-uzh-legacy/docs/docs/deployment/architecture.md

 # Architecture Overview

-The Klicker UZH is composed of two services: a frontend service that serves a React single-page application with Next.js, as well as a backend service that serves a GraphQL API with Express/Node.js.
+The Klicker UZH is composed of two services: a frontend service that serves a React single-page application with Next.js, as well as a backend service that serves a GraphQL API with Express/Node.js and Apollo Server.

 The entire application is backed by a MongoDB database as a main data store.
 Some performance-critical tasks are outsourced to a Redis cache service for preprocessing and optimizations.